 While the above password-based security will dissuade casual hacking attempts, it is not highly secure.
 For applications where a higher level of security is needed, cryptographically signed OTA updates can be required.
-This uses SHA256 hashing in place of MD5 (which is known to be cryptographically broken) and RSA-2048 bit level public-key encryption to guarantee that only the holder of a cryptographic private key can produce signed updates accepted by the OTA update mechanisms.
+This uses SHA256 hashing in place of MD5 (which is known to be cryptographically broken) and RSA-2048 bit level encryption to guarantee that only the holder of a cryptographic private key can generate code accepted by the OTA update mechanisms.

 Signed updates are updates whose compiled binaries are signed with a private key (held by the developer) and verified with a public key (stored in the application and available for all to see).
-The signing process computes a hash of the binary code, encrypts the hash with the developer's private key, and appends this encrypted hash (also called a signature) to the binary that is uploaded (via OTA, web, or HTTP server).
-If the code is modified or replaced in any way by anyone except the holder of the developer's private key, the signature will not match and the ESP8266 will reject the upload.
+The signing process computes a hash of the binary code, encrypts the hash with the developer's private key, and appends this encrypted hash to the binary that is uploaded (via OTA, web, or HTTP server).
+If the code is modified or replaced in any way by anyone except the holder of the developer's private key, the hash will not match and the ESP8266 will reject the upload.